-Rear Admiral Brian Antonio graduated from the U.S. Naval Academy in 1983 where he earned a Bachelor of Science degree in Naval Architecture.
+Rear Adm.
+Brian Antonio graduated from the U.S. Naval Academy in 1983 where he earned a Bachelor of Science degree in Naval Architecture.

 Antonio received his surface warfare qualification onboard USS Peterson (DD 969).
 He subsequently became an engineering duty officer and received a Master of Science degree in Mechanical Engineering and a Naval Engineer's degree in 1990 from the Massachusetts Institute of Technology.

 As an engineering duty officer, Antonio’s tours have included numerous ship maintenance, modernization, and acquisition assignments in the field, Fleet commands and at headquarters, including the Pentagon.
 He achieved his engineering duty officer qualification at Norfolk Naval Shipyard as a ship superintendent for complex overhauls of USS Nassau (LHA 4) and USS Saipan (LHA2).
 From 2007 to 2011, Antonio served as the major program manager for Future Aircraft Carriers, PMS 378.
 His assignment spanned from lead ship contract award and the start of CVN 78 full scale production to initial steel cutting for the second ship of the class, CVN 79.